alissatroiano/Slangman/PROJECTSTORY.md

 The following tools were used to build Slangman:

-- [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - was used to build out the game's functionality, including:
+- [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - was used to build out the game's core functionality.
-  - Fetching word & hint data from `webroot/data/words.json`
-  - Randomly selecting a Hangman word
-  -

 - [HTML5](https://developer.mozilla.org/en-US/docs/Glossary/HTML5) - markup was used to build a layout for the game to render.